Npower Energy Fund: Help With Your Bills

 - Shelter Housing Advice Helpline - Tel 0808 800 4444

 2. Have you created a personal / household budget which you use to help manage your income and expenditure?

 Again, Npower likes to see that you’ve taken the initiative to help yourself regain financial stability and avoid fuel poverty.
 To this end, if you can demonstrate that you’ve used online tools and techniques to help you budget your finances, it will stand you in better stead.
 This is because a budget will help you better understand how much money your household has coming in and where that money is being spent.

 Charis Grants Ltd unsurprisingly recommends its own online budgeting tool called Money Manager which you can access for free.

-TOP TIP:Keep a copy of your budget either by exporting the data to an XMLS or Excel spreadsheet.
+TOP TIP:Keep a copy of your budget either by exporting the data to a spreadsheet.
 You’ll need to plug the data into part 7 of the form (the income box) and into part 8 (the outgoings box).